MohamedAbdelRazek222/Todo_App_React-native/README.md

 # Todo_App_React-native
-It is a todo app to record and delete different junk.
-React native was used in the front end and express, mongoose and node js in the back end.
+It is a to-do app for recording tasks where you can register and delete different tasks.
+It also contains a regiteration form where the user can register his data and sign in to see the tasks of each user.